 Unless stated otherwise, the financial data in this Prospectus is derived from our audited financial years ended March 31, 2022 and 2021 and for the period ended October 31, 2022 (including that of "Proprietary concern - Nirman Agri Genetics") and from audited financial years ended March 31, 2022, 2021 and 2020 of "Proprietary concern - Nirman Agri Genetics", prepared in accordance with Indian GAAP, the Companies Act and restated in accordance with the SEBI (ICDR) Regulations which are included in this Prospectus, and set out in 'Financial Statements' on page 132.
-Our Company's financial year commences on April 1 of the immediately preceding calendar year and ends on March 31 of that particular calendar year, so all references to a particular financial year are to the 12 month period commencing on April 1 of the immediately preceding calendar year.
+Our Company's financial year commences on April 1 of the immediately preceding calendar year and ends on March 31 of that particular calendar year, so all references to a particular financial year are to the 12 month period commencing on April 1 of the immediately preceding calendar year and ending on March 31 of that particular calendar year.